leomoyano/leomoyano/README.md

 - 🎧 I code better with music — check out [this playlist](https://open.spotify.com/playlist/60c0eJQl2QbGVkKwr7DaNy?si=efd58accb5a64987)
 - 📸 Passionate about **photography**, especially capturing moments with natural light
 - 📫 You can reach me at **leomoyano7@gmail.com**
-- 💡 Random fact: I write better code at night, but forget what I wrote in the morning.

 ---